 Artificial tears may be a good way to temporarily relieve eye dryness.
 However, using the wrong type of eye drops can be worse than not using any drops at all.
 So be sure to consult your eye doctor before you get eye drops.

 Keep in mind that eye drops don’t address the root cause of dry eyes; they just provide temporary respite from the uncomfortable dry eye symptoms.
 Only an eye doctor can examine your eyes to determine the underlying cause of your symptoms and recommend the best treatment for your unique case of dry eye.

-Schedule an appointment with Honest Eye Doctor in East Round Rock to learn more about dry eye syndrome and to find out which treatment is best for you.
+Schedule an appointment with Honest Eye Doctor in Round Rock to learn more about dry eye syndrome and to find out which treatment is best for you.

 What is dry eye syndrome?